 Try the deliciously unique Voyageur Saskatoon Berry Liqueur from Northern Latitudes Distillery in Lake Leelanau!
 Saskatoon berries are originally from Saskatchewan Canada and have been cultivated on the Leelanau Peninsula for over a decade.
 Northern Latitudes buys their berries from a local Leelanau farm.

-The St. Joe Farmers Market is every Saturday through mid-October.
+The St. Joe Farmers Market is every Saturday during the summer and fall.
 Going to the downtown Farmers Market used to be limited to selecting your own ripe fruits and vegetables.
 Now, Saturday mornings at the market include jams, honey, hearth-baked bread and fine pastries, perennials, cut flowers, organic vegetables, and so much more!

 South Haven always provides an abundance of fresh produce, unique restaurants, and scrumptious bakeries to tempt you!
 Get fresh produce weekly with the South Haven Farm Markets on Wednesdays and Saturdays.
 Featured items include handmade artisanal cheese, meat hand pies, pestos, and many other natural and entirely fresh delights.